technophilist/technophilist/README.md

 # Hi there 👋

-I’m a passionate Android developer 💚, an extreme Kotlin enthusiast 💜, and a huge fan of Jetpack Compose 💙.
-I also have a very keen interest in software architecture 👷🏻.
-I was primarily a Java developer until I tried Kotlin.
-I became an ardent fan of Kotlin the day I wrote the first line of Kotlin code.
-I have 3 years of experience using Kotlin.
-I am also a big fan of IDE’s built by Jetbrains and I’ve been working with IntelliJ and Android Studio for more than three years.
-I also have experience working with Firebase Authentication,Cloud Firestore and Firebase storage.
+I’m a passionate Android developer 💚, an extreme Kotlin enthusiast 💜, and a practitioner of backend development with Node.js 💙.
+While my favorite programming language of choice is undoubtedly Kotlin with 3 years of experience using it, I also have experience working with other programming languages like Java, Python, and JavaScript.
+I am also a big fan of IDEs built by Jetbrains and I’ve been working with
+IntelliJ and Android Studio for more than three years.
+Besides that, I also have experience working with cloud technologies like
+Firebase Authentication, Cloud Firestore, Firebase Cloud Storage, AWS SES, and AWS Lightsail.

 - 💛 Tools and Technologies I love : Kotlin, Kotlin Multiplatform (KMP), Jetpack compose, Coroutines, Kotlin Flows
 - 📝 I’m currently working on a fully AI powered app that allows users to point at things & ask questions to a LLM.